 Day 1: Arrive in Paris, Evening on the Seine

 Welcome to France!
-Your flight lands in the capital city of Paris, otherwise known as the "City of Lights."
+Your flight lands in the capital city of Paris, otherwise known as the "City of Light."
 This thriving metropolis blends far-reaching history with modern vibes, featuring ancient architecture alongside chic cafés, world-class museums, and high-end shopping.
 Upon arrival, you'll be met by your private driver and transferred to your hotel.
 Once you've checked in and had a chance to get settled, you're free to relax or step out for some sightseeing on your own.

 Day 2: Free Morning in Paris, Guided E-Bike Exploration or Marais Pastry Tour